azavea/backbone.hashmodels/README.md

 ### custom setup

-You can pass two functions to the ``Backbone.HashModels.init()`` method to plug in your own state management or disable automatic hash updated when models change.
+You can pass two functions to the ``Backbone.HashModels.init()`` method to plug in your own state management or disable automatic hash updating when models change.

     <script type="text/javascript" src="underscore.js"></script>
     <script type="text/javascript" src="backbone.js"></script>